MEMORIALS AT THE GREAT STUPA OF UNIVERSAL COMPASSION

 What do the fees cover?

 The fees include all costs and GST.
 They include the memorial, offerings to Sangha for the ashes placement ceremony, the cast bronze plaque, a donation to the Great Stupa, and an allocation for the upkeep of the memorial in perpetuity.
+Please note that the cost of the optional bronze vase is not included, and comes at an additional cost.

 Are there annual fees for the memorials?